JonathanBedrava/azure-spend-iot-display/README.md

     - If you have a slim, low-profile 90 degree screwdriver you can mount the Pi after assembly, but it's probably easier to do it beforehand.
 - Assemble all mitered pieces of the enclosure, slotting in the panel in the groove between the two end pieces.
 Add adhesive and splines and whatnot.
 - Clamp with a strap clamp or simlar.
 Leave to dry.
+- Add feet or whatnot.
+- Add a USB/USB-C power port.